dgaydukov/cert-aws/sa/files/sa.md

 aws kms encrypt --key-id=8f150816-0926-426f-baf1-3e5081085f99 --plaintext="hello world"
 # encrypt text and put it into binary file
 aws kms encrypt --key-id=8f150816-0926-426f-baf1-3e5081085f99 --plaintext="hello world" --output=text --query=CiphertextBlob | base64 --decode > encrypted.bin
-# for decrypting we must pass binary file, and then decode, cause decryption will return base64
+# for decrypting we must pass binary file, and then decode, cause decryption will return base64 (we don't need to pass key-id for symmetric keys)
 aws kms decrypt --ciphertext-blob=fileb://encrypted.bin --output=text --query=Plaintext | base64 --decode
 ```
+If you need to rotate key every month for s3, create lambda, trigger it with CloudWatch, that would create new kms key each month & update s3 to use new kms.
+Don't delete old keys, cause previously encrypted files would be using old keys to decrypt files (information about key is stored inside encrypted file).
 Yet previous backing key is stored perpetually until you delete cmk, so all data encrypted with previous key can easily be decrypted.
 But for all new encryption new key is used.
 Data Key (limited to a region) - generated by CMK and used to encrypt data larger than 4KB (CMK can encrypt only less than 4KB) and be used outside KMS.
 Access to key is a combination of key policy (resource policy) + iam policy.
 Any explicit deny always overwrite allow.
 Compare to other resources to add access to kms you must add key policy (with or without iam policy).